MarijQ/Household-Energy-Forecasting/README.md

 data cleaning, feature engineering, table of features used.

 # 4. ML Models

+In this project, we used several machine learning models, each chosen for their ability to handle time series data and make accurate predictions about energy usage.
+Here’s a brief overview of the models used and why we chose them:

+### ***ARIMA (AutoRegressive Integrated Moving Average)***:

+ARIMA is a statistical model that helps us understand and predict future values based on past data.
+It’s useful for time series data like energy consumption, where the past behavior of the data can help us forecast future trends.

+### ***SARIMA (Seasonal ARIMA)***:

+SARIMA builds on ARIMA but includes the ability to handle seasonal patterns in the data.
+Since energy usage can often be affected by seasonal factors (like weather), SARIMA helps capture these regular fluctuations to improve predictions.

+### ***STM (Long Short-Term Memory)***:

+LSTM is a type of deep learning model designed for sequential data.
+It’s particularly good at learning long-term dependencies and capturing complex patterns over time.
+This model is used to detect intricate patterns in energy usage that might not be easily visible with traditional methods.

+### ***Prophet***:

-brief definition about all the models used and why is it used.
+Prophet is an open-source model developed by Facebook for forecasting time series data.
+It’s easy to use and works well with data that has strong seasonal effects, like energy consumption.
+We used it because it’s reliable and interpretable, which makes it a good choice for predicting future energy use. brief definition about all the models used and why is it used.

 # 5. Results